dotnet/AspNetCore.Docs/aspnetcore/fundamentals/openapi/buildtime-openapi.md

 # Generate OpenAPI documents at build-time

-In a typical web apps, OpenAPI documents are generated at run-time and served via an HTTP request to the app server.
+In typical web apps, OpenAPI documents are generated at run-time and served via an HTTP request to the app server.

 Generating OpenAPI documentation during the app's build step can be useful for documentation that is: